• Nationwide deliveryonly £15+vat

 The old-fashioned way of opening a window and often the first choice of many due to its reliability.
 Manually operated roof

-windows can be installed at eye-level and opened by hand, or by
+windows can be installed at eye-level and opened by hand, or by opening rod if located out of reach.

 Pros- Reliable,